linfanf/linfanf.github.io/_pages/research.md

 ======
 Subsample-based Estimation of Markov Chain Expectations.
 With Peter Glynn.

+Smoothed Estimation of Markov Chain Expectations.
+With Peter Glynn.

-Efficient Parametric Estimation of Markov Chain Expecations.
+Semiparametric Estimation of Markov Chain Expecations.
 With Peter Glynn.

 Gradient Estimation for Stochastic Networks.
 With Peter Glynn.